 In today’s digital crazy world, it seems as if the online world is affecting almost everything we do — including our getaways.
 Today, a growing number of people are ditching high-street travel agents and choosing to book their holidays on digital platforms instead.
 Has the death of the travel agents arrived?

 It’s not just holidays we’re getting savvier with.
-Moving abroad and setting us business abroad is also becoming more common and easier to do.
-People these days can do full research online, join communities and forums for expats, and apply for visas, citizenship and all types of abroad programmes online.
+Moving abroad and setting us business abroad is also becoming more common and easier to do, which was a growing trend before COVID19 hit.
+People we’re finding is super easy to turn to the internet to do full research online, join communities and forums for expats, and apply for visas, citizenship and all types of abroad programmes online.

 Getaways of the past